OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/testrail.md

   * Test Plan
   * Test
 * For TestRail as a source/target system:
-  * Currently, the below mentioned formatting is supported for **Markdown fields**, and the rest formatting will not synchronize via OpsHub Integration Manager:
+  * Currently, the below mentioned formatting is supported for **Markdown fields**, and the rest formatting will not synchronize via <code class="expression">space.vars.SITENAME</code>:
     * Bold
     * Italics
     * Ordered list